The Raveleys: Little Raveley

-The even smaller village of Little Raveley did have a correspondingly small church, the Church of St James, which has an Early English chancel and a 15th-century nave.
+The even smaller village of Little Raveley once had a correspondingly small church, the Church of St James, which has an Early English chancel and a 15th-century nave.
 The church has closed and the building is now used as a private residence.

 The parish of Little Raveley has an area of 751 acres of clay land, most of which is agricultural.
 The land is fairly level, being for the greater part a little more than 100 ft. above ordnance datum.

 Raveley Wood, within the parish, and Wennington Wood, just outside in Abbots Ripton parish, form a considerable stretch of woodland along the southwest border.
 The village lies on the winding road from Broughton to Great Raveley at a point where a branch road goes westward to Wennington and Abbots Ripton.

 It consists only of the church, which is in the north-west angle formed by these roads, and some four farm houses, four cottages and four county council houses, the population in 1921 being only 45 persons.